cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 * It provides a **name** for the function (`f`).
 Since this an example of a mathematical function, a simple name like `f` was appropriate, but, in general, it is recommended to use names that remind us of the action performed by the function.

 * It names the **parameters**.
 The example of the preceding section was an example of a **one-parameter function**. `x` was the parameter name.
 The values provided for the parameter are called **arguments**.
-The parameter name is forgotten after the definition (this is called an "internal" variable).
-You can rewrite the definition replacing everywhere `x` by `t`, and the function defined will be exactly the same.

 * It may contain additional information about the parameters, such as default values, which will be explained below.

-After the `def` statament, we write some lines specifying a sequence operations to be performed on the arguments in order to prepare the final action, which is described in the last line.
+After the `def` statament, we write some lines specifying a sequence operations to be performed on the arguments in order to prepare the final action, described in the last line.
 In this case, this was a `return` statement.

 We are going to see few examples in which the defintion follows different paths.
 First, an example of a function with zero parameters (yes, this is possible) and a `print` statement.